ajitesh68/hospital-management-system-/README.md

-this is an inspired project .
+This is an inspired project .
 I am making this project from youtube .
 It is a JAVA project using SQL and swing .